Wool vs Down Comforter: Why Down Causes 3 AM Sweats

 That cycle is what causes the familiar 3 a.m. wake-up.

-Whether you are looking for a down or wool duvet, or a more traditional wool vs down duvet insert, the moisture-wicking properties of wool are the clear winner.
+Whether you're choosing a down or wool duvet, or comparing a wool vs down duvet insert, wool's moisture-wicking fibers create a more balanced sleep environment.

 Organic Wool Comforter — designed to stay warm all night without trapping heat or humidity.

-Who This Comparison Is For (And Who It’s Not)
+Who This Wool vs Down Comparison Is For (And Who It's Not)

-• Fall asleep warm, then freeze around 2–4 a.m.
+• Fall asleep warm, then wake up cold around 2–4 a.m.

-• Are comparing wool vs down for all-night comfort
+• Are comparing a wool comforter vs down comforter for better sleep

 • Want relief from sticky, humid, restless sleep

-• Don’t notice temperature or moisture issues overnight
+• Rarely notice heat or moisture changes overnight

 Many people find that a down comforter is hot because it lacks airflow.
-When comparing a wool duvet vs down, you’ll notice that while is down breathable technically (air moves through it), it doesn't wick moisture.
+When comparing a wool duvet vs down, you'll notice that while down is technically breathable (air can pass through it), it doesn't wick moisture.
 This is why down often feels like a heat trap.

 Here's what happens overnight: